shoeffner/mthesis/src/gaze_library.md

 # Gaze -- A gaze tracking library

-Gaze is a software library to perform gaze tracking in relaxed laboratory conditions[^relaxedlabconditions].
+Gaze is a software library to perform gaze tracking in relaxed laboratory conditions. *Relaxed* laboratory conditions means that, unlike for other eye tracking solutions, no special setup is needed.
+Gaze works with normal lighting conditions and just a laptop with an attached webcam in front of the participant.
 It was programmed with many best practices for +FOSS in mind and tries to provide a transparent +API to track user gaze using a common webcam.

-[^relaxedlabconditions]: \emph{Relaxed} laboratory conditions means that unlike for other eye tracking solutions no special setup is needed.
-Gaze works with normal lighting conditions and just a laptop with an attached webcam in front of the participant.

 ## Features of Gaze